Illinois Compiled Statutes

 (3) Procurement expenditures for events or activities

-for which the use of specific vendors is mandated or identified by the sponsor of the event or activity, provided that the sponsor is providing a majority of the funding for the event or activity.
+for which the use of specific potential contractors is mandated or identified by the sponsor of the event or activity, provided that the sponsor is providing a majority of the funding for the event or activity.

 (4) Procurement expenditures necessary to provide

-artistic or musical services, performances, or productions held at a venue operated by a public institution of higher education.
+athletic, artistic or musical services, performances, events, or productions by or for a public institution of higher education.

 rights for university-operated radio and television stations.